VernonGrant/sidekick.el/README.md

-Sidekick is an **Emacs package** that's aim is to provide information about a symbol inside a single window. **It's still in its infancy**, and at this point in time only searches for references using [ripgrep](https://github.com/BurntSushi/ripgrep).
+Sidekick is an **Emacs package** that's aim is to provide information about a symbol inside a single window. **It's still in its infancy**, and at this point in time only searches for references using `grep`.
 It will however be in active development and I hope to extend it in the near future to support things such as getting a symbols documentation and extracting other time saving information.